top of page

 Awards & grantmaking

-Alisha has spent decades designing and managing award recognition programs allowing her an unparalleled understanding of the sports landscape.
+Alisha has spent decades designing and managing award and recognition programs, giving her an unparalleled view of the sports impact landscape.

-She is currently advising Sports Business Journal on the Celebration of Service award that annually honors organizations who have led the way in exemplifying how sport is a catalyst for social change.
+She currently advises Sports Business Journal on the Celebration of Service award, which annually honors organizations exemplifying sport as a catalyst for social change.

-In the past, Alisha has been asked to serve on grant review committees including the Sports 4 Life grant presented by espnW and the Women's Sports Foundation, and the Pat Tillman Foundation Scholar selection committee.
-She has also been a "Wise Head" for 100&Change and Lever for Change on behalf of the John D. and Catherine T. MacArthur Foundation.
+Additionally, Alisha has been invited to serve on grant review committees including the Sports 4 Life grant presented by espnW and the Women’s Sports Foundation, and the Pat Tillman Foundation Scholar selection committee.
+She has also served as a “Wise Head” for 100&Change and Lever for Change on behalf of the John D. and Catherine T. MacArthur Foundation.

 20231107MD_7955994 (1)_edited.jpg